hackclub/hackclub/applications/logan_full_board_proposal/board_list.md

 # Board of Directors List

-We don't currently have a board of directors, but we’ve been very fortunate to grow and maintain an exceptionally talented team of advisors.
+We don't currently have a board of directors, but we've been very fortunate to grow and maintain an exceptionally talented team of advisors.

 - Tom Gruber - Inventor of Siri (sold to Apple for $200M, installed on every